SohamAxel/react-playground/README.md

 # UseState

 State is something which changes overtime and when it changes we need to rerender the component so that the change is updated in the UI.

+**Notes**
+1. States are immutable, hence we need to return a new state and not overwrite the same one.
+2. Change in state re-render's the component
+3. If the new state value depends on prev state value, callback function must be used in setState function.

 ## Function based Component
 useState() hook allows us to set a state and define a setter function which can update the state value and re-render the component.